ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-3.md

 | a. | 80% | 680 | 32 | First | Full |
 | c. | 70% | 730 | 28 | First | Full |

+Mortgage (D) is the riskiest because it is a second lien with the highest CLTV, lowest FICO score, highest DTI ratio, and no income documentation.

+Mortgage (B) is less risky than (D) since there is partial income documentation, holding all other characteristics constant.

+Mortgage (G) is similar to (B) but has lower CLTV, higher FICO, and lower DTI.
+Relative to (B), Mortgage (G) is less risky.

+Mortgage (F) is less risky than (G) since it is a first lien, holding all other characteristics constant.

+Mortgage (E) is less risky than (F) since it has a lower DT ratio, holding all other characteristics constant.

+Mortgage (A) is less risky than (E) since it has full income documentation, holding all other characteristics constant.

+Mortgage (C) is the least risky since it a first lien with the lowest CLTV, highest FICO score, lowest DTI ratio, and full income documentation.

 ## Problem 1: CMO spreadsheet

 > Consider the following mortgage pool: